FartyPants/Training_PRO/README.md

 >      {"role": "assistant", "content": "Paris, as if everyone doesn't know that already."}
 >    ]
 >  },

+## hybrid training

+Did you wonder what would happen if you train partially on raw text and also on instruct dataset?
+Now you can with Hybrid training.
+Simply select both files - dataset (and format) and raw text file.
+And go!

 The format will be chosen autmatically from the chat Template embedded in the tokenizer metadata.
 If no format is specified (legacy) then the jinja instruction template specified in WebUI will be used